Also known as: Uncomplicated urinary tract infection, UTI - acute, Acute bladder infection or Acute bacterial cystitis

 Often in an elderly person, mental changes or confusion are the only signs of a possible urinary tract infection.

-Everyone with a bladder or kidney infection should drink plenty of water.
+Everyone with a bladder infection should drink plenty of water.

-Over-the-counter products that increase acid in the urine, such as ascorbic acid or cranberry juice, may be recommended to decrease the concentration of bacteria in the urine.
+Over-the-counter products that increase acid in the urine, such as ascorbic acid or cranberry juice, may be recommended.
+These medicines lower the concentration of bacteria in the urine.

 Follow-up may include urine cultures to make sure the bacterial infection is gone.